cloudlinux/kuberdock-docker/docker/docs/reference/glossary.md

 *Note : This label is not related to the key=value labels set for docker daemon*

+## Toolbox

+Docker Toolbox is the installer for Mac and Windows users.

 ## Union file system

 Union file systems, or UnionFS, are file systems that operate by creating layers, making them